Coronavirus (Covid-19) FAQs and visiting policy

 Indoor visits (only)

 - We ask that if you need toilet facilities that you use the resident's en-suite (or contact a staff member if en-suite facilities are unavailable).
-Please note that you will be expected to remain in the resident's bedroom until the end of your visit, and not walk around any other areas of the home.
+Please note that you will be be asked to maintain social distance from residents other than the resident or care colleague being visited.

-- If you are likely to help your loved one with washing/dressing, you will be required to take a weekly PCR test in addition to the rapid test on arrival.
-You may also need extra PPE equipment, please inform a staff member who will be able to assist.
+- If you are an essential care giver and therefore likely to help your loved one with washing/dressing, you may need extra PPE equipment; please inform a staff member who will be able to assist.

-- For essential care givers, alternative arrangements will apply and your visit would not be restricted to one hour.
-Please contact the service management team at the home who will be happy to advise.
+- If you would like to be an essential care giver, please contact the service management team at the home who will be happy to advise.

 Booking your visit